sigitas-stumbras/convertapi-abap/README.md

 * User account at ConvertAPI.com
 * SAP NetWeaver 7.4 or later
+* abapGit is required for ConvertAPI client installation and updates.
+Please visit https://abapgit.org/ for more information.
 * The SSL certificate of Root Certification Authority of https://v2.convertapi.com must be imported into relevant *SSL Client Identity* for ConvertAPI client to be able to connect to the sevice (transaction STRUST, identity ANONYM or a custom one should be used).

 > **Note:** Please make sure to add the root CA certificate of https://v2.convertapi.com sepecifically and not https://www.convertapi.com as they may have different root CAs.

 * Additional security settings may be required based on your particular SAP system, landscape and network setup.
-Please consult with your BASIS team regarding the requirments for your ABAP application server to access a public HTTPS services.
+Please consult with your BASIS team regarding the requirments for your ABAP application server to access a public HTTPS service.

 # ConvertAPI client API